ricardoandre/kanoerp/kanoerp/README.md

    — unconfirmed whether Andre set this up when creating the table.
 2. Was the edited `lib/facebook.js` actually pasted in, and do `sync.js`/ `backfill.js` still run correctly afterward (regression check on the `timeIncrement` default-`1` path)?
+Still unconfirmed — not part of what was verified in the 2026-07-02 follow-up (that only touched the two periodic scripts and `transform-period.js`).
-3. Were `sync-periodic.js`, `backfill-periodic.js`, `lib/transform-period.js`
+3. ~~Were `sync-periodic.js`, `backfill-periodic.js`, `lib/transform-period.js`
-   actually added to `~/fb-ads-sync` and committed to this repo?
+   actually added to `~/fb-ads-sync` and committed to this repo?~~ **Resolved
+   2026-07-02: yes, confirmed via direct HTTP check, not just trusting the repo listing.**
 4. Has `sync-periodic.js` or `backfill-periodic.js` actually been run once,
    successfully, against real data?
-(Not yet, as of this write-up.)
+Still no, as of the adset follow-up — this is now the most important open item.
-5. Is adset-level reach/frequency wanted too, alongside ad/campaign/account?
+5. ~~Is adset-level reach/frequency wanted too, alongside ad/campaign/account?~~
+   **Resolved 2026-07-02: yes, wanted, and added — see "Follow-up" above.**
 6. What does the host actually use for scheduling — plain crontab, pm2, something else?
 The cron block above is a guess based on `backfill.js`'s `BACKFILL_SINCE` env-var convention, not a confirmed mechanism.
-7. **`sync.js`, `backfill.js`, and `lib/transform.js`'s real content was not
+7. `sync.js`, `backfill.js`, and `lib/transform.js` were re-verified as
-   successfully re-verified this session** — the fetch tool returned only bare URL echoes on every attempt at these three specific files this session (see the fetch-reliability note at the top of this doc).
-Everything said about them in this README (e.g. `TRANSFORMERS`, `pickConv`/`pickRevenue`, the daily `(ad_id, date)` upsert key) is carried over from earlier sessions' summaries and was **not** re-confirmed by direct reading this time.
-Only `lib/nocobase.js` and (eventually, after several failed attempts) `lib/facebook.js` were actually read for real in this session.
+   fetchable (HTTP 200) during the 2026-07-02 link-audit, but their *content* wasn't re-read line-by-line in that pass — everything said about them here (e.g. `TRANSFORMERS`, `pickConv`/`pickRevenue`, the daily `(ad_id, date)` upsert key) is still carried over from earlier sessions' summaries, not freshly re-confirmed by reading.

 ---